mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-visual-display-of-quantitative-information.md

     - lie
     - employ only the simplest designs, often unstandardized time-series based on a small handful of data points
     - miss the real news actually in the data.
 - How can graphic mediocrity be remedied?
 These doctrines blame the victims (the audience and the data rather than the perpetrators.
 Graphical competence demands three quite different skills: the substantive, statistical, and artistic.
-Yet now most graphical work, particularly at news publications, is under the direction of but a single expertise--the artistic.
+Yet now most graphical work, particularly at news publications, is under the direction of but a single expertise - the artistic.
 Allowing artist-illustrators to control the design and content of statistical graphics is almost like allowing typographers to control the content, style, and editing of prose.
 - Five principles in the theory of data graphics produce substantial changes in graphical design.
 The principles apply to many graphics and yield a series of design options through cycles of graphical revision and editing:
     - Above all else, show the data.
     - Maximize the data-ink ratio.